DevEarley/PyraMazeGDD/v1/a-to-b.md

 ## Threshold Guardians & Threshold - You need to learn how to break from your loop.

+You have to learn how to be in the right place at the right time.

 # Mentor & Helper
 You and the professor embark on a journey together.

 # Need or desire is clearly defined
 You start to get a hint that you are special for some reason.

+# Temptation
+What is the temptation?

 # Only Helper
 You are separated from the Professor and all you have are the Dimensionals.